ever-co/ever-demand/README.md

 -   Pyro shared modules under [MIT License](https://opensource.org/licenses/MIT)
 -   Other shared modules under [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.txt)

-If you decide to choose the Ever Platform Community Edition License, you must comply with the following terms:
+If you decide to choose the Ever® Platform Community™ Edition License, you must comply with the following terms:

 This program is free software: you can redistribute it and/or modify it under the terms of the corresponding licenses described in the LICENSE.md files located in software sub-folders and under the terms of licenses described in individual files.